Out of Sight (1966 film): Production notes

-Archive footage
+George Barris provided the vehicles used.

-The footage of the screaming crowd during the two performances by Freddie & The Dreamers is actually a crowd watching a live performance of the Beatles in 1964, from the documentary, What's Happening!
+The footage of the screaming crowd during the two performances by Freddie & The Dreamers is actually a crowd watching a live performance of the Beatles in 1964, from the documentary What's Happening!
 The Beatles in the U.S.A.

 Movie tie-ins

 Decca Records released the film soundtrack LP with Venet's instrumental theme released on a 45 rpm.

 AMT manufactured a model kit of the ZZR dragster.